Skip to content

 The timing coincided with one of the most active sighting waves of the twentieth century.
 The 1966 to 1967 wave had generated massive press coverage, congressional complaints, and the formation of the Condon Committee at the University of Colorado.
 Skylook provided a grassroots alternative: local investigation reports, case summaries from correspondents across the Midwest, and editorial commentary that took the phenomenon seriously without claiming certainty about its nature.

 Norma Short launched Skylook from her kitchen table in Neosho, Missouri.
 Within two years, the Mutual UFO Network adopted it as their official journal.
 She had built exactly what they needed.
-NHI Archive editorial assessment
+Archive editorial assessment

 When the Mutual UFO Network formed on 31 May 1969 in Quincy, Illinois, its founders needed a publication.
 Skylook was already running, already had subscribers, and already had a track record of solid case reporting.
 MUFON adopted it as the organisation's official journal.
 Short continued as editor initially, though Walt Andrus gradually assumed editorial control as MUFON's national structure expanded.